 Students are able to access guest speakers and participate in excursions and incursions that both complement and supplement their classroom studies by providing opportunities to broaden students’ interpretation, understanding and application to the ‘real world’.

 Through affiliations with various tertiary institutions, our students have the chance to mix with like-minded peers from around Western Australia and participate in programs such as the Science Experience with Engineering at Curtin University; BioGENEius Challenge conducted by Murdoch University and Sir Charles Court Youth Leaders conference.
 Each year talented writers participate in a series of Creative Writing Workshops facilitated by leading Australian authors and hosted by the Fremantle Children’s Literature Centre.
 Our most recent additions include Robotics and United Nations Youth Australia Voice.

 Participation in a variety of competitions is encouraged as it allows the students to gain confidence while fostering their talents.
 Examples include the Rio Tinto Big Science Competition, Westpac Maths Awards, the da Vinci Decathlon Competition, Giant Classroom National History Competition, Bendigo Community Bank Competition and Regional Chess Tournament.

 Pastoral care is extremely important in catering for the students’ social and emotional well being and a range of services are available.
-In order to meet their needs, the students are able to access a variety of personnel including the Dean of Academic Extension, Dean of Student Services, School Psychologist, Chaplain, School Nurse VET Coordinator and Dean of Inclusive Education.
+In order to meet their needs, the students are able to access a variety of staff including the Dean of Academic Excellence, Dean of Student Support, School Psychologist, Chaplain, School Nurse and VET Coordinator.